 3. There are four statements that you will need to read over and acknowledge understanding of before you can proceed with the application.
 (This will create the actual application and assign you an application number).

 4. On the next page you will see is a Web Receipt with a link that says CLICK HERE to complete your application online.

 5. After selecting this link you will return to the Application tab that has a new option to Edit Application.

-Selecting this will allow you to complete the six step application process.
+Selecting this will allow you to complete the seven step application process.

 1. Please complete the following form-This is the application.

 4. Submit required documentation-This is a list of the required documents you will need to submit with an acknowledgment of understanding.